 · Capitalizing the Venture (the Equity Waterfall, considerations and implications of various sources of venture financing)

 · Staffing the Venture, Who’s Who in the Zoo – (corporate Rights, Roles and Responsibilities; Ethics and Deportment)

 Greg Bavington is the Executive Director at the Dunin-Deshpande Queen’s Innovation Centre.
 Mr. Bavington has served as equity partner and senior executive leading several acquisitions, turnarounds, mergers and green-field expansions of US and Canadian companies.
 He has extensive experience as a senior design engineer on major engineering design projects around the world, and as a senior business executive in the manufacturing sector.
 He also has extensive experience in the Green-Technology sector and has influenced government policy in the areas of product stewardship, the circular economy and end-of-life product management.

 Together with his wife, Greg started and sold a successful family venture (medical products).
 He serves on several private-sector boards, and is a Trustee and investor with a private-equity group in Western Canada.
 Greg is past member of Queen’s University Council and past member of the Queen’s Engineering Society Board of Directors.

-Currently Greg teaches in The Smith School of Business Master's in Entrepreneurship and Innovation Program, and in the Faculty of Engineering and Applied Science ECEi program.
+Greg has also taught in The Smith School of Business Master’s in Entrepreneurship and Innovation Program, and in the Faculty of Engineering and Applied Science ECEi program.